Email

 By passing the CPPS Exam, you demonstrate your excellence, not only to your professional pet sitting peers, but to the pet-owning public at large.

-The CPPS-Certified Professional Pet Sitter Exam® is designed to assess the knowledge and skills required to be a professional pet sitter and as you can see in the outline of subjects covered by this exam, we have all of our bases covered!
+The CPPS-Certified Professional Pet Sitter Exam® is designed to assess the knowledge required to be a professional pet sitter and as you can see in the outline of subjects covered by this exam, we have all of our bases covered!

 Just entering the industry and not ready to test for the CPPS designation?
 PSI offers an online certificate course, Professional Pet Sitting as a Career, which provides the need-to-know information for starting and growing your own professional pet-sitting service.